pseifer/s1ck3r/README.md

 local s1ck3r_color_fg="foreground"
 ```

 It is also possible to change *how* these four colors are used, by changing any of the variables given below.
-It should be rather obvious what these colors are used for; the suffix `_t` means transient and is used for anything related to the non-active prompt.
+It should be rather obvious what these colors are used for; the suffix `_t` means "transient" and is used for anything related to the non-active prompt.
+(Of course, these variables can be set to *any* color name, id or hex triplet supported by your setup).

 ```sh
 # Full custom mode: